 Reflect back to their first few months in the office and their bubbly personality.
 While they were previously the life and soul of the office, now they’re personalities are flat and the smile is tight-lipped.
 Pay attention to these subtle differences in character, and offer to have a chat about workload.

 In many cases, what we say is less important than how we say it.
 The nonverbal signals we send out, such as eye contact, facial expression, tone of voice, posture, gesture and touch can be extremely telling.
 These nonverbal messages can either produce a sense of interest, trust, and desire for connection–or they can generate confusion, distrust, and stress.
 By accurately reading and responding to the nonverbal cues that other people send you at work, you can have better visibility of the situation at hand.

 More often than not, someone who is unprepared or lost track of time has lots on their mind.
 If your ordinarily punctual team member has developed a pattern of tardiness, it could be because they have too much on and are struggling to make meetings.
 They may even be attending meetings and resenting them, because it takes them away from their more pressing work.

 In times of high stress, it’s your responsibility as a manager to act as a positive role model.
 By remaining calm, you will inspire the same behaviour in others and subsequently create a more enjoyable and productive work environment.
 Effectively communicating with your employees will improve your engagement with them and better connect you to how everyone is feeling.
 By listening more carefully, especially if they’re agitated, you can help to calm them down by listening in an attentive way which will encourage them to feel understood.

-Hiring temporary staff can be a great way to relieve the pressures of a permanent team during periods of intense workloads.
+Hiring temporary staff or an employee experience manager can be a great way to relieve the pressures of a permanent team during periods of intense workloads.
 Get in touch with the Tiger team to find out more.